is coming to visit your school!

 - The author will stand at the front of the room and use a remote control clicker during her presentations.
 She does not need a table, chair or lectern but she would appreciate it if you could provide a bottle of water.
 Ideally students will be sitting on the floor, or in fixed auditorium seating.
 Teachers should sit near their students.

-- If you do not have a ceiling mounted projector, please leave enough space around the cart so that there will be no risk of the equipment being touched or jostled by the audience.
-A few small plastic traffic cones can help protect equipment and keep students safe from tripping over wires.
+- If you do not have a ceiling mounted projector, please leave enough space around the cart so that there will be no risk of the equipment being jostled by the audience.
+A few small plastic traffic cones can help protect equipment and keep students safe.

 FREQUENTLY ASKED QUESTIONS